Gohanedm/Azure-End-to-EndPproject/README.md

 # Azure-Data Engineering End-to-End Project
+## Project Overview
 This is an End to End Dtata Engineering project.
-Fetch the data from source using API and ingested the data to data lake i.e Bronze layer
+The project involves fetching the data from source using API, Ingetrating the data to Azure data Lake Gen2(Bronze layer) and performing it using pyspark for further transformation and analysis.

 # Architecture